SAP-samples/teched2023-DA260/exercises/ex3/README.md

    ![Ex03_10](images/Ex03_10.png)

-16. In the preview, historic sticker price and current sticker price for filtered productid.
+16. Filter the preview with ProductID: RC-1053.
+In the preview (Newly updated) Current sticker price and Historic sticker price comparison can be seen below.

    ![Ex03_11](images/Ex03_11.png)